 2: Make contact with a specialist accident claim personal injury solicitor

 Personal injury and accident claims can often be a complicated and difficult area of law.
 It is therefore vitally important to contact a specialist solicitor as soon as is practical after your accident.
 For some suggestions on who to contact for personal injury claims in Scotland click here and for top accident claims solicitors across the UK click here.

-It is likely that having the advice, support and representation of an expert in this complex area of law will considerably improve your chances of claiming successfully following an accident at work.
+It is likely that having the advice, support and representation of a personal injury lawyer in this complex area of law will considerably improve your chances of claiming successfully following an accident at work.

 Another reason why it is important to seek legal advice from a personal injury lawyer as soon as possible is the existence of strict time limits in respect of making a claim for compensation following your accident.
 The standard time limit for bringing a claim to court for such cases is three years, after which time it becomes ‘statute barred’, which essentially means you are no longer able to take legal action for any compensation to which you may be entitled.

 3: Understand the accident claims process as best you can